CirkitDesign/cirkit-designer-docs/docs/custom-simulation-parts/component-runtime-state-json/overview.md

 title: Overview
 ---

-# Component Simulation State JSON
+# Component Runtime State JSON

-The **Simulation State JSON** file defines the state variables that represent your component's interactive behaviors during simulation.
+The **Runtime State JSON** file defines the state variables that represent your component's interactive behaviors during simulation.
 These variables are shared between your UI (defined in UI HTML and UI TypeScript files) and core simulation logic (defined in Simulation Logic Typescript file), enabling seamless synchronization of visual interactions and underlying simulation behavior.

 ## Quick Start Example